johnpapa/vscode-peacock/README.md

 1. No workspace colors are set
 1. Peacock's most recently used color is not set
 1. User goes to settings and unchecks the "Peacock: Affect StatusBar"
-1. Peacock listens to this change but colors are applied
+1. Peacock listens to this change, however no colors are applied

 ### Title Bar Coloring